Chevrotain/chevrotain/packages/website/docs/features/parameterized_rules.md

 Chevrotain supports passing parameters to rules.
 This means that grammar rules may accept arguments from the calling rule.
-This is often used in combination with [gates](./gates.md) to to represent multiple variants of the same parsing rule while avoiding code duplication.
+This is often used in combination with [gates](./gates.md) to represent multiple variants of the same parsing rule while avoiding code duplication.
-It can also

 For example: